People are living longer than ever before.

 We want to help people live healthier lives for longer, recognising everyone is individual and that preventing ill health and providing care has to be financially sustainable.

 Instead of the more conventional ‘one size fits all’ approach, personalised medicine and health takes a closer look at a person’s unique biology and tailors healthcare to meet their individual needs more effectively.

 It harnesses technological and medical advances to better manage people’s health.

 It can identify a person’s likelihood of developing a disease.

-It targets therapies that will prevent, best manage or treat a disease.
+It identifies the most appropriate, personalised therapies that will prevent, best manage or treat a disease.

 How have we helped?

 We established the Leeds Centre for Personalised Medicine and Health as a centre of excellence.

 It focuses on accelerating the research, evaluation and adoption of new treatments and technologies.
 This is helping develop a long term solution for Leeds people to benefit from an individually tailored, higher quality and more efficient approach to care.

 The Leeds Centre for Personalised Medicine and Health: